seagull/PSExifToolWrapper/README.md

 **Scrubbing does not remove NTFS Alternative Data Streams or Digital Signatures.**

-Once the tool has completed, you'll need to manually quit the CLI window; it won't close automatically.

 I have done my best to make the script PowerShell 2.0-compatible, but I do this more as a point of pride than for any specific reason.
 Feel free to run this on your ZX Spectrum but don't complain if it doesn't work.